shukumar-coderex/Daily-task-tracker-google-extension/README.md

 ![Screenshot 2023-10-17 at 11 55 49 AM](https://github.com/shukumar-coderex/Daily-task-tracker-google-extension/assets/142991058/8e26f644-ff27-40b3-9a11-2c715b17a254)

+- check this extention in google chrome extension which name is (daily task tarcker).

 The Daily Task Tracker Chrome extension is designed to help users organize their daily tasks efficiently and generate a structured report for daily standup meetings.
 This extension allows you to input task titles, task names, and their respective statuses.